Start sleeping better

 This is because amitriptyline can have a sedative effect on those who take it.
 Traditional sleeping tablets come with the risk of developing tolerance or addiction so GPs often look to drugs like amitriptyline as safer alternatives.

-Sleep better without medication
+Sleep better without amitriptyline

 bin